We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Notre Dame is leading the charge.

-There's an explosion of new challenges to the HHS mandate, and there's been a for those who have sort of been paying half attention.
+There's an explosion of new challenges to the HHS mandate.

-There's a lot of negative attention that's been coming because a lot of employers, Catholic schools, uh, Catholic hospitals would be forced to forced to offer contraception if Obamacare had the level of mandates that its crafters intend.
+And for those who have sort of been paying half attention, there's a lot of negative attention that's been coming because a lot of employers, Catholic schools, Catholic hospitals, would be forced to offer contraception if Obamacare had the level of mandates that its crafters intend.

 So there's a battle in which some of these employers are saying, wait a minute, our religious freedom is violated if you make us do this.